Robpol86/robpol86.com/docs/root_certificate_authority.rst

     "MyHome.net".
 If you used ``home.mycooldomain.com`` then the Org Name equivalent may be "Home.MyCoolDomain.com".
 It can actually be set to anything but this is what I've done for my home network.

-Copy the following to ``/etc/ssl/openssl.cnf``.
-Paste/copy the following and overwrite whatever was in there before.
-It's still ok to have network access for this part.

-You'll have to replace the following values:
+The first step is to configure OpenSSL.
+You'll need to replace some values in the configuration file I'll be providing to you.
+Refer to the table below for what you'll be replacing.

 =================== =================================================== =============
 To Replace          Replace With                                        Example